What Is Lutheran Baptism?

 Lutheran Baptism

-The Sacrament of Holy Lutheranbaptism is the sacrament by which one is being admitted into the Christian faith.
+The Sacrament of Holy Lutheranbaptism is the sacrament by which one is admitted into the Christian faith.

 The Lutheransbaptism goes by sprinkling or pouring water on the head of the person (or infant) as the Trinitarian formula is spoken.

-Why do Lutheran Baptism matters?
+Why Does Lutheran Baptism Matter?

-Lutheran Baptism according to history likely arose from the Jewish purification right of mikvah – ritual immersion.
+According to history, Lutheran Baptism likely arose from the Jewish purification right of mikvah – ritual immersion.
 In the New Testament (Matthew 3:16), Jesus underwent the ritual of baptism in the river Jordan.

-He was baptized by John the Baptist, who was baptizing Jews for repentance.
-This was done at the start of Jesus’ ministry, and his early followers were also baptized in the same manner.
+His early followers were also baptized in the same manner.
 From that point forward, early followers of Jesus felt this purification rite of baptism was necessary for salvation.

 It was believed the un-baptized would not enter the kingdom of heaven.
-This belief arose from Jesus’ commandment in Matthew 28 to “Go, make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
-The Lutheran church follows this tradition; however, it does not teach the belief that unbaptized cannot be saved or enter the Kingdom of Heaven.
+This belief arose from Jesus’ commandment in Matthew 28: “Go, make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
+The Lutheran church follows this tradition; however, it does not teach the belief that the unbaptized cannot be saved or enter the Kingdom of Heaven.

-Lutheran Baptism view on the infants
+Lutheran Baptism View on the Infants

-Lutheran Baptism Is Not Necessary for Salvation
+Lutheran Baptism is Not Necessary for Salvation

 Reason for Lutheran Baptism

-If A Baby Dies Before Being Baptized, He Will Still Get into Heaven
+If a Baby Dies Before Being Baptized, He Will Still Get Into Heaven

-Baptism Signifies Incorporation into the Risen Body of Christ
+Baptism Signifies Incorporation Into the Risen Body of Christ

 Anyone Living a Christian Life Should Be Baptized According to the Lutheran Baptism

-Baptism Is Never Repeated According to the Lutheran Baptism Rules
+Baptism is Never Repeated According to the Lutheran Baptism Rules

 The Lutheran baptism is never repeated according to the Lutheran Church doctrines.
 It is done once and for all in a lifetime as a sign of faith in God, and the sacrament becomes God’s promise to His followers.

-Baptism signifies the Symbolic Washing Away of Sin Suggests the Lutheran Baptism teachings
+Baptism Signifies the Symbolic Washing Away of Sin Suggests the Lutheran Baptism Teachings

-Lutheran Baptism suggests that People of All Ages Can Be Baptized
+Lutheran Baptism Suggests That People of All Ages Can Be Baptized

 Anyone of any age can be baptized.
-Adults and older children who have not been previously baptized in another church can be baptized in the Lutheran church.
+Adults and older children who have not been baptized in another church can be baptized in the Lutheran church.
 Says the Lutheran Baptism teachings.

-How Lutheran Baptism Takes Place
+How Lutheran Baptism Takes Place?

 Lutheran Baptism